- Overview

 We have a full day to explore the Ooty Plateau.
 The peaks of the Western Ghats range host a unique form of tropical montane cloud forest known as Shola, a natural matrix of forests and grasslands.
 The Shola habitat is restricted to the highest elevation zone and is characterized by high rainfall, humidity, and low temperatures relative to lower elevations.
 A variety of endemic taxa are exclusively found in this habitat.
 These species often have disjunct distributions across the Western Ghat mountain-tops, which have been likened to “islands” of specific habitat and microclimatic conditions in an “ocean” of surrounding lowland habitat—much like the “Sky Islands” of Arizona.

 Out of the 141 endemic plant genera in India, 11 are found in Nilgiris.
-Endemic fauna that inhabit these forests include the Nilgiri Marten, Nilgiri Wood-Pigeon and the Nilgiri (Black-chinned) Laughingthrush.
-More common birds also await us, like Black-and-orange Flycatcher, Nilgiri Sholakili, Indian Blackbird, Nilgiri Flycatcher, Malabar Whistling-thrush, and Nilgiri Thrush.
+Endemic fauna that inhabits these forests include the Nilgiri Marten, Nilgiri Wood-Pigeon and the Nilgiri (Black-chinned) Laughingthrush.
+More common birds also await us like Black-and-orange Flycatcher, Nilgiri Sholakili, Indian Blackbird, Nilgiri Flycatcher, Malabar Whistling-thrush, and Nilgiri Thrush.
 Other species here include Indian Black Eagle, Vernal Hanging-Parrot, Hill Swallow, Indian Blue Robin, Blue-capped Rock-thrush, Jerdon’s Leafbird, Square-tailed Black Bulbul, Bar-winged Flycatcher-shrike, Indian Yellow Tit, Tytler’s Leaf-warblers, and sometimes Kashmir Flycatcher.

 Accommodations at Sinclairs Retreat Ooty (B,L,D)

 Fri., Nov.
-13 Ooty | Western Ghat Mountains | A Delightful Farm Stay at Pollachi
+13 Ooty | Western Ghat Mountains | Valparai

 Right next to our hotel there is a lovely forest walk, easy but very productive.
-We hope to find Indian Scimitar-Babbler, Nilgiri Laughingthrush, Niliiri Sholakili, and perhaps Indian White-eye, and Indian Blue Robin.
-We walk a quiet road next to the hotel, have a quick bite, and then depart for Pollachi.
+We hope to find Indian Scimitar-Babbler, Nilgiri Laughingthrush, Nilgiri Sholakili, and perhaps Indian White-eye and Indian Blue Robin.
+We walk a quiet road next to the hotel, have a quick bit, and then depart for Pollachi.
 We have a scenic drive of about four hours as we wind our way south to another section of Sky Island ranges, descending into an agricultural valley and then back up into mountains.
 The dry deciduous forest and scrubland along the way are host to the White-bellied Minivet.
 Other interesting birds include the Red Spurfowl, Blue-faced Malkoha, White-naped Woodpecker, Malabar Lark, Indian Pygmy Woodpecker, Blue-bearded Bee-eater, Indian Nuthatch, and more.

 We stop for birds, coffee, and snacks along the way.
 Our local guide finds the best stops for snacks and fun, letting us sample a bit of rural life.
 You simply MUST try Ooty Varkey biscuits!

 We arrive at the lodge in time for birding on the lodge grounds and surrounding areas.
 We hope to see Rufous Babbler, Wayanad Laughingthrush, Great Hornbill, Black-and-orange Flycatcher, and many others.
-There are also some special endemic mammals in this area that we might see including Lion-tailed Macaque and Jerdon’s Palm Civet.

 Accommodations at Sinnadorai Bungalow or similar (B,L,D)

 Sun., Nov.
-15 Valparai Hill Station| Chinnar Wildlife Sanctuary| Munnar Hill Station
+15 Valparai Hill Station| Chinnar Wildlife Sanctuary | Munnar Hill Station

 Relax at our lodge for the next two nights.
 Here, beautifully maintained gardens full of flowers offer good birding.
 The food is one of the highlights of our trip, here in the Kerala region prized for growing spices.
 Enjoy!